afafbioinfo/IPANEMAP/README.md

  - `m` and `b`: Slope and intercept used in the *reactivity to pseudo-energy* conversion (see Deigan et al, PNAS 2009)

 ### Misc options
- - `WorkingDir`: Main output directory for temp files and final results
+ - `WorkingDir`: Main output directory for temp files, and final results of the analysis.
+Directory  will be created if non-existent.
- - `LogFile`: Name of file gathering the accumulated log
+ - `LogFile`: Name of file gathering the accumulated log.
+File will be created if non-existent.

 ## How to...
  - How do I perform a *pure thermodynamic*/constraints-free prediction?
  Simply make sure that no constraint file named `{RNA}{Cond}.txt` is found in either `{SoftConstraintsDir}` or `{HardConstraintsDir}`, and IPANEMAP will default to a purely thermodynamic sampling (you may safely ignore the warning).
  - How do I specify a different sequence for some specific condition?
-This can be useful when minor variants of the original sequence have been probed (eg Mutate-and-Map protocols).
+This need arises when minor variants of the original sequence have been probed (eg Mutate-and-Map protocols), and must be used for the sampling.
-When available, hard constraint files already specify a sequence, which is used instead of the main FASTA file for the sampling.
+    - When available, hard constraint files already specify a sequence, which is used instead of the main FASTA file for the sampling.
-For reactivity/SHAPE data files, if a FASTA file named `{RNA}{Cond}.fa` is found in either of the condition directories, then its sequence will be used instead of the main FASTA file.
+    - For reactivity/SHAPE data files, if a FASTA file named `{RNA}{Cond}.fa` is found in either of the condition directories, then its sequence will be used instead of the main FASTA file.